 At this point, Bela gets mad at Martha for not telling the story dramatically enough and not making him seem heroic enough.
 Their bickering should have been the whole show.

 Let’s also discuss what happened to Nadia’s hair and her everything.

 Get back to the mines, little boy.
 This is no place for a little boy.

-It was on a gymnastics tour to New York, and 99% because of the hairstyles, that the Karolyis decided to defect to the US, so they called Nadia into their room to say, “Wink, wink.
+It was on a gymnastics tour to New York—and 99% because of the hairstyles—that the Karolyis decided to defect to the US.
+So, they called Nadia into their room to say, “Wink, wink.
 Say no more.
 Nudge, nudge.
 The pelican flies on Easter.
 Wink.”

-And so they disappeared into the night, at which point Bela realized, “Crap, defection is like…hard.”
+They disappeared into the night, at which point Bela realized, “Crap, defection is like…hard.”

 The Karolyis enlisted the help of aggressively 1980s Texas representative Twangy McGoodOl’Boy (R) to get their daughter back from Romania.
 Rep. McGoodOl’Boy was still in office until 2001, explaining everything.
 They also started watching Sesame Street in order to learn English.

 Soon, they started coaching again in America, leading to the greatest story of my life.
 In Romania, Bela used to call the gymnasts “little puppies” (which isn’t great either…), but in trying to translate that to English, he started calling them “little bitches.”
 I basically haven’t stopped laughing about it.